top of page

 The Klaus Hoffarth Center for Critical Thinking

-The Klaus Hoffarth Center for Critical Thinking (KHC) was established in partnership with Miriam College in 2025 through the generous support of the Hoffarth family.
+The Klaus Hoffarth Center for Critical Thinking (KHC) was established in 2025 through the grant of the Hoffarth family.

 The Center is rooted in the belief that Critical Thinking has a profound influence on Good Political Governance which leads to national development.